systemeio/certificates/README.md

-# certificates
-Certificates for local development
+This repository store certificates for local usage, only in development process.